sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 **This is the major pain point of the relation between kind-projector and the partial-unification.**

-Now you probably understand better why [@djspiewak](https://github.com/djspiewak) said "You should always, always order the type parameters in your type constructor from least-to-most specific.".
+Now we understand better why [@djspiewak](https://github.com/djspiewak) said "You should always, always order the type parameters in your type constructor from least-to-most specific.".

 We present a way to deal with the left-biased types afterwards. :arrow_down: